Tebbee/In-Class-Behavior-Analyzer-FrontEnd/User Manual/Feedback Tasks.md

-# Position User Manual
+# Feedback User Manual
-This manual has information on viewing & searching for positions information.
+This manual has information on viewing & searching for feedback information.

 # Viewing Positions
 #### Step One:
 	Click on Navigation dropdown list on the top of the page.
 #### Step Two:
-	Click on Positions to see positions table.
+	Click on Feedback to see feedback data from students.
-  To search for a specific student positions' information, enter the student's information on the search bar.
+  To search for a specific student, enter the student's name on the search bar.